Atticus29/swarmReporter/README.md

 - [x] Users can see swarm reports within a certain radius
 - [x] The reporting user can see who claimed the swarm
 - [x] Contact information between reporter and responder can be exchanged if both sides want that
+- [x] Reporters and responders can cancel a report/claim

 ## Planned features in a future version:
 - [ ] Users are prevented from retrieving more than one swarm a week
+- [ ] Reporters can add a description of the hive
 - [ ] A claimed swarm re-appears as available if it is not physically retrieved in 6 hours
 - [ ] A responding user can see the report and find out how far away it is from their location/address, updated in real time
 - [ ] Users are notified when a new swarm is reported in their area
 - [ ] A claimed swarm re-appears as available if it is not physically retrieved by a certain amount of time
-- [ ] Swarm responders pay swarm reporters a very small sum of money for retrieving the swarm (this will incentivize the reporters to adopt)
+- [ ] Swarm responders can pay for first dibs/early access
-- [ ] Reporters and responders can cancel a report/claim
-- [ ] Reporters can decline a claim

 ## Distant future features:
 - [ ] Reporters can see responder’s geographical progress towards them on a map
-- [ ] Ratings/feedback for the responders can be provided
+- [ ] Ratings/feedback for the responders is recorded and visualized
-- [ ] Ratings/feedback for the reporters can be provided
+- [ ] Ratings/feedback for the reporters is recorded and visualized
-- [ ] Rating/feedback data is persisted on a database
 - [ ] Ratings can influence e.g. the radius or frequency with which swarms are reported to a particular user

 ## Potential future features: